 FOR IMMEDIATE RELEASE:

-COLUMBIA, S.C. — The Department of Health and Environmental Control (DHEC) confirmed that a raccoon found near River Front Drive and Jervey Avenue in Charleston, SC has tested positive for rabies.
-No exposures have been reported at this time.
+COLUMBIA, S.C. —The Department of Health and Environmental Control (DHEC) confirmed that a raccoon found near Battle Ground Road and Fort Lamar Road in Charleston has tested positive for rabies.
+There are no known pet or human exposures reported at this time.

-If you believe that you, someone you know, or your pets have come into contact with this raccoon or another animal that potentially has rabies, please call DHEC's Environmental Affairs Charleston office at (843) 953-0150 during normal business hours (8:30 a.m.-5 p.m., Monday-Friday).
+If your pet is found with wounds of unknown origin, please consider that your pet could have been exposed to rabies and contact DHEC's Environmental Affairs Charleston office at (843) 953-0150 during normal business hours (8:30 a.m.-5 p.m., Monday-Friday).
 To report a bite or exposure on holidays or times outside of normal business hours, please call the DHEC after-hours service number at (888) 847-0902.

-It is important to keep pets up to date on their rabies vaccination as this is one of the easiest and most effective ways to protect against the disease.
-This raccoon is the 29th animal in Charleston County to test positive for rabies in 2020.
-There have been 118 cases of rabid animals statewide this year.
+It is important to keep pets up to date on their rabies vaccination, as this is one of the easiest and most effective ways to protect against the disease.
+This raccoon is the 13th animal in Charleston County to test positive for rabies in 2020.
+There have been 67 cases of rabid animals statewide this year.
 Since 2011, South Carolina has averaged approximately 130 positive cases a year.
 In 2019, 19 of the 148 confirmed rabies cases in South Carolina were in Charleston County.